marcelh89/svelte-native-examples/README.md

-Collecton of Sample project with https://svelte-native.technology/
+A Collecton of sample projects with https://svelte-native.technology/